dantona02/projects/README.md

 # Simulation of the planar three-body problem
-This project simulates and visualizes the trajectories of the planar three-body-problem.
-The links to the corresponding papers the simualtion is based on, are provided in the [threebproblem.ipynp](https://github.com/dantona02/projects/blob/main/threebproblem.ipynb) notebook.
+This project simulates and visualizes the trajectories of the planar three-body problem.
+The links to the corresponding papers the simulation is based on, are provided in the [threebproblem.ipynp](https://github.com/dantona02/projects/blob/main/threebproblem.ipynb) notebook.
-All the underlying basic physical and mathematical concepts of the simualatio and the n can also be found in this notebook.
+All the underlying basic physical and mathematical concepts of the simulation can also be found in this notebook.

 ## Setup of the notebook
-The main purspose of this project is, to simualte a special cases of the three-body-problem with **zero angular momentum**.
-The papers introduces very specific inital conditions, even though a few parameters can be changed.
+The main purpose of this project is, to simulate special cases of the three-body-problem with **zero angular momentum**.
+The papers introduce very specific initial conditions, even though a few parameters can be changed.
 Those are $m_3$, $v_1$ and $v_2$.
 All the other paramters are set according to the inital conditions.

-The four video files provided in this repsoitory show the simulation of three bodies with equal mass, i.e. $m_1=m_2=m_3=$, of the sun $m_{\text{sun}}=1.98892\cdot10^{30}\text{kg}$ and an initial distance of one astronomical unit ($L=1.495978707\cdot10^{11}\text{m}$) to each other, but different $v_1$ and $v_2$.
+The four video files provided in this repository show the simulation of three bodies with equal mass, i.e. $m_1=m_2=m_3=$ of the sun $m_{\text{sun}}=1.98892\cdot10^{30}\text{kg}$ and an initial distance of one astronomical unit ($L=1.495978707\cdot10^{11}\text{m}$) to each other, but different $v_1$ and $v_2$.
 One can change the parameters a little and try to find other stable periodic orbits.

 ## Module `animation`